jmaddington/LibreChat/README.md

 `new/feature/X` - Branches for new features, kept open until they are feature complete and merged.

 ## Known Changes from danny-avila/LibreChat
+- E2B.dev code interpreter added to the tools list
-- Web Navigator plugin added to the plugins list.
+- Web Navigator plugin added to the tools list.
-- Flux AI plugin added to the plugins list.
+- Flux AI plugin added to the tools list.